umbraco/UmbracoDocs/12/umbraco-cms/reference/routing/authorized.md

 ## MVC controllers for the backoffice

-If you are using MVC in the backoffice then you would normally inherit from `Umbraco.Cms.Web.Common.Controllers.UmbracoAuthorizedController`.
-This type of controller is not auto-routed like Umbraco Api controllers or surface controllers, so will require a custom route declaration and be registered with the Umbraco DI container to make it work.
+Depending on the type of controller used (mvc or webapi), the controller is not auto-routed.
+You will need to delcare a custom route and register it with the Umbraco DI container to make it work.

 For more information on authenticated/authorized controllers & attributes see the [Controllers Documentation](../../implementation/controllers.md).

 ## Defining a route

-When you create a controller that inherits from `Umbraco.Cms.Web.Common.Controllers.UmbracoAuthorizedController` you need to explicitly define a route.
 Defining a route is done with the standard .NET Core MVC routing practices, however there is a handy extension method on the `IEndpointRouteBuilder` to help you.

 When creating custom routes you can either do it directly in the `Startup.cs` files, or with a pipeline filter in a composer which looks something like: